 Over 400 members attend each week, including those with special needs who are attached to our Riding for Disabled squadrons.

 Visit the Horse Rangers Facebook page.

 Jackie Bryans, Director

-Field Studies Council London East is the FSC's 18th Centre and its first inner-city centre.
-The Centre uses the evolving and vibrant mix of buildings, spaces and parks around east London to inspire and educate.
+FSC London is the first of the FSC Centres to be based within the city environment.
+The Centre uses the evolving and vibrant mix of buildings, spaces and parks around London to inspire and educate.

 FSC work in partnership with The Royal Parks, to deliver environmental education, science and geography courses to schools, adults, families & community groups within Bushy Park, Greenwich Park & The Regent’s Park.

 Helen Robertson, Head of Centre, ph.
 01306 734 501

 Operation Centaur promotes the relevance of the horse as a contemporary working animal in partnership with humans.
 This takes the form of heritage skills in conservation and agriculture, transportation, discovery, learning and therapy.